ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ## Windows Graphics Device Interface

 [**Graphics Device Interface**](https://en.wikipedia.org/wiki/Graphics_Device_Interface) (GDI) is one of basic Windows operating system's components.
-It is responsible for working with graphical objects.
-All visual elements of a typical application's window are constructed using the graphical objects.
+This component responsible for representing graphical objects and transmitting them to output devices.
+All visual elements of typical application's window are constructed using graphical objects.
 Examples of these objects are Device Contexts, Bitmaps, Brushes, Colors and Fonts.

 This scheme represents a relationship between the graphical objects and devices:

 ![GDI Scheme](gdi-scheme.png)

-Core concept of the GDI library is a [**Device Context**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd162467%28v=vs.85%29.aspx) (DC).
-DC is an abstraction that allows developers to operate with the graphical objects in a one universal way for all supported output devices.
-Examples of the devices are display, printer, plotter and etc. All operations with the DC are performed into a memory before sending a result to the output device.
+Core concept of the GDI is a [**Device Context**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd162467%28v=vs.85%29.aspx) (DC).
+DC is an abstraction that allows developers to operate with graphical objects in one way, which does not depend on a type of output device.
+Examples of output devices are display, printer, plotter and etc. All operations with the DC are performed into memory.
+Then result of these operations is sent to the output device.

-You can see two DCs in the scheme that match to the windows of two applications.
-Also this is a DC of the entire screen that represents overall Windows desktop.
-The screen DC is obtained by composing a DCs' content of all visible windows and desktop visual elements like a taskbar.
-Also it possible to send content of each window to the printer device and get a sheet with content of window's DC.
+You can see two DCs in the scheme.
+They represent a content of two windows.
+Also there is a DC of the entire screen that represents overall desktop.
+OS should obtain the screen DC before sending it to the output device.
+This DC can be gathered by composing DCs of all visible windows and  DCs of desktop visual elements like taskbar.
+Another case is when you want to print a document.
+OS need a DC of text editor's window to send it to the printer.
+All other DCs are not used in this case.

-DC is a structure in a memory.
-Developers can interact with it only through the WinAPI functions.
-Each DC contains a [**Device Depended Bitmap**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183561%28v=vs.85%29.aspx) (DDB). [**Bitmap**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd162461%28v=vs.85%29.aspx) is a in-memory representation of the drawing surface.
-Any manipulation with any graphic object in the DC affects the bitmap.
+DC is a structure in memory.
+Developers can manipulate it only via WinAPI functions.
+Each DC contains [**Device Depended Bitmap**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183561%28v=vs.85%29.aspx) (DDB). [**Bitmap**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd162461%28v=vs.85%29.aspx) is in-memory representation of a drawing surface.
+All manipulations with graphic objects in the DC affects DC's bitmap.
 Therefore, the bitmap contains a result of all performed operations.

-Simplistically, the bitmap consist of a rectangle of pixels.
-Each pixel has two parameters that are coordinates and color.
+Bitmap consist of a rectangle of pixels and meta information.
+Each pixel has two parameters that are pixel's coordinates and its color.
 Compliance of the parameters are defined by two dimensional array.
-Indexes of the array's element defines a pixel coordinates.
-Numeric value of the element defines a color code in the color-palette that is associated with the bitmap.
+Indexes of array's element defines pixel's coordinates.
+Numeric value of this element defines the color code in a color-palette that is associated with this bitmap.
 The array should be processed sequentially pixel-by-pixel for analyzing the bitmap.

-When a DC has been prepared for the output, it should be passed to the device specific library for example to Vga.dll for a screen device.
-The library transforms a data from DC to the device driver's representation.
-Then the driver becomes able to display a DC content on the screen.
+When DC has been prepared for the output, it should be passed to the device specific library.
+Vga.dll is an example of this kind of library for screen device.
+The library transforms DC's data to the representation of a device driver.
+It allows the driver to display DC's content on the screen.

 ## AutoIt Analysis Functions